pushkarjajoria/Tresillo/README.md

 - Rohrmeier, M. (2020).
 Towards a formalization of musical rhythm.
 In Proc. of the 21st Int.
 Society for Music Information Retrieval Conf.

 ## Data Links
-There is no 1 single source for the corpus so we'll have to create it from a bigger dataset like the [Lakh Midi Dataset](https://colinraffel.com/projects/lmd/ "The Lakh MIDI Dataset v0.1") by filtering over the metadata based on fuzzy search from a list of songs.
+There is no 1 single source for the corpus so we'll have to create it from a bigger dataset like the [Lakh Midi Dataset](https://colinraffel.com/projects/lmd/ "The Lakh MIDI Dataset v0.1") by filtering over the metadata based on fuzzy searches from a list of songs.
 This list of songs is available on billboard archives, or from [independed sources](https://data.world/kcmillersean/billboard-hot-100-1958-2017 "Billboard Hot weekly charts - Data.world") which have scraped the data from their websites.
 Other dataset to consider is [MidiDB](https://www.mididb.com/genres/).